autotelic/fastify-mail/README.md

   }
 })
 ```
 The above example assumes the following file structure.
+Each template must have the file extension of the template engine set in point-of-view config.
 ```
 .
 |--index.js